Mike Stanton (left-handed pitcher)

-William Michael Stanton (born June 2, 1967) is a left-handed former relief pitcher who pitched for eight teams in Major League Baseball between 1989 and 2007.
+William Michael Stanton (born June 2, 1967) is an American former left-handed relief pitcher who pitched for eight teams in Major League Baseball between 1989 and 2007.
 Stanton won the World Series in 1998, 1999, and 2000 as a member of the New York Yankees.
-As of 2019, Stanton hosts the pregame show for the Houston Astros on AT&T SportsNet Southwest.

 Early life

 Stanton graduated from Midland High School in Midland, Texas, where he played baseball, basketball and football.
 However, he did not pitch at all in high school.
 His first pitching appearance came at Southwestern University in Georgetown, Texas.
 Stanton also attended Alvin Community College.

 Baseball career

 Stanton relied throughout his career on a fastball, slider, and curveball.
 He also developed a two-seam fastball and changeup.

 Atlanta Braves (1989–1995)

 Stanton was drafted by the Atlanta Braves.
 He made his major league debut with the Braves in 1989 and spent the first six years of his career with the team.
 He pitched in 20 games in his first year, racking up 27 strikeouts and seven saves.

 Stanton struggled mightily in his sophomore season, going 0–3 with an ERA of 18.00 in just seven innings (giving up 14 runs).
 His first full year in the major leagues was 1991, and he put up a 5–5 record in 74 games, earning a spot on the Braves' postseason roster.
 He pitched well, allowing just one run in eight total games and earning a win in the 1991 World Series.

 In 1992, Stanton went 5–4, (his first season with a record over .500).
 The Braves once again lost the World Series, this time to the Toronto Blue Jays.
 Stanton allowed three hits and two walks during the series.
 The next year, he fashioned a 4–6 record with a in 63 games, but earned a career-high 27 saves.
 He pitched one inning of one-hit, one-walk baseball in the 1993 National League Championship Series.

 In 1994, Stanton fashioned a 3–1 record before the strike ended the season early.
 He was granted free agency following the season, but re-signed on April 12, 1995.
 When play resumed in 1995, Stanton pitched in 26 games, garnering a 1–1 record and 5.59 ERA before being traded on July 31 to the Boston Red Sox.
 The Braves would go on to win the World Series that season, but Stanton was nevertheless awarded a World Series ring.